-3 Updates in current Gain Files release (revision 15)
+3 Updates in current Gain Files release (revision 16)

 Radiation damage is causing the degradation of the CCD spectral response; updates to the gain and CTI coefficients (Section 3.2) and the charge trap table corrections (Section 3.3) maintain the accuracy of the gain energy scale and partially recover the spectral resolution (the improvement of the FWHM in calibration observations is reported in tables 2 and 3).
-Observations of the Tycho and Cas A supernova remnants are scheduled approximately every six months to monitor the evolution of the spectral response of the CCD.
-Photon Counting mode Tycho data taken in August 2014, when processed with the current version of the PC gain file (version 013, swxpcgains6\20010101v013.fits) presented an energy shift of the Iron emission line of ~60 eV with respect to the expected reference value.
-Windowed Timing mode Cas A data taken in June 2015, when processed with the current version of the WT gain file (version 015, swxwtgains6\20010101v015.fits) presented an energy shift of the Iron emission line of ~100 eV with respect to the expected reference value.
-To restore the accuracy of the gain energy scale an updated version of the PC gain file swxpcgains6\20010101v014.fits and of the WT gain file swxwtgains6\20010101v016.fits have been generated and are included in this release; the updates to the new gain files are:
+Observations of the Tycho supernova remnant are scheduled approximately every six months, and those of the Cas A supernova remnant once a year, to monitor the evolution of the spectral response of the CCD.
+Photon Counting mode Tycho data taken in August 2015, when processed with the current version of the PC gain file (version 014, swxpcgains6\20010101v014.fits) presented an energy shift of the Iron emission line of $\sim 25$ eV with respect to the expected reference value.
+The same process applied to the data taken in February 2016 presented an energy shift of the Iron emission line of $\sim 50$ eV with respect to the expected reference value.
+Windowed Timing mode Cas A data taken in September-October 2015, when processed with the current version of the WT gain file (version 016, swxwtgains6\20010101v016.fits) presented an energy shift of the Iron emission line of $\sim 10$ eV with respect to the expected reference value.
+These discrepancies are smaller than in previous epochs, mostly due to the short time elapsed between the release of the previous gain file and the WT mode and the first batch of PC mode observations; the discrepancy is larger for the February 2016 Tycho data, but still smaller than in previous epochs.
+It is possible that the CCD may be degrading more slowly.
+To restore the accuracy of the gain energy scale an updated version of the PC gain file swxpcgains6\20010101v015.fits and of the WT gain file swxwtgains6\20010101v017.fits have been generated and are included in this release; the updates to the new gain files are:

-- New gain and CTI coefficients derived from the analysis of the corner source data collected from September 2013 to February 2015; - New charge trap correction tables from Tycho calibration observations taken in August-September 2014, Feburary-March 2015 and June-July 2015; - Updated modelling of the temperature dependence of the trap corrections; - Updated modelling of the energy dependence of the trap corrections;
+- New gain and CTI coefficients derived from the analysis of the corner source data collected from September 2014 to November 2015; - New charge trap correction tables from Tycho calibration observations taken in August-September 2015, and February-March 2016; - Updated modelling of the temperature dependence of the trap corrections; - Updated modelling of the energy dependence of the trap corrections;

-The previous version of the PC gain file was released in December 2013 and included updates to the gain and CTI coefficients and trap table derived from calibration data collected up to September 2013; the previous version of the WT gain file was released in July 2014 and included updates to the gain and CTI coefficients and trap table derived from calibration data collected up to May 2014.
+The previous version of the PC gain file was released in July 2015 and included updates to the gain and CTI coefficients and trap table derived from calibration data collected up to July 2015; the previous version of the WT gain file was also released in July 2015 and included updates to the gain and CTI coefficients and trap table derived from calibration data collected up to March 2015.